cwhittall/cwhittall.github.io/_pages/about.md

 My current research involves the development of frequency-domain methods for calculating the gravitational self-force in hyperbolic binary black hole encounters.
 My planned thesis title is "Frequency-domain approach to self-force in hyperbolic scattering" and Prof. Leor Barack (primary) and Dr Adam Pound (secondary) are my supervisors.
 Funding for my project is provided by EPSRC.

 Education
 ------
-* Sep.
-2020 - Present: PhD in Mathematical Sciences, University of Southampton
+* PhD in Mathematical Sciences: University of Southampton, Sep.
+2020 - Present.
-* Oct.
+* BA MMath in Mathematics: University of Cambridge, Oct.
 2016 - Jun.
-2020: BA MMath in Mathematics, University of Cambridge
+2020.